In Case of Emergency: Criticism

-Other problems include language-dependent text (ICE in English, ECU in French, etc. etc.), the difficulty of accessing locked, discharged, or broken phones, differences among mobile models requiring training of emergency responders.
+Other problems include language-dependent text (ICE in English, ECU in French, etc.), the difficulty of accessing locked, discharged, or broken phones, differences among mobile models requiring training of emergency responders.

 The French HoaxBuster site was critical of ICE from a francophone point of view and recommended that one carries contact information and relevant medical information in writing inside one's wallet, and not rely on ICE contacts as a primary means of identification.

 Many smartphone models have dedicated ICE contact information functionality either built into the operating system, or available as an app.
 Saving duplicate phone numbers on a phone without dedicated ICE functionality may cause the ICE and regular contacts to be combined, or cause the caller ID to fail for incoming calls from a close friend or relative.
 (To avoid this, some use the tel: URI scheme to put the phone number in the ICE contact's 'home page' field.)

 An alternate proposal was made within the ITU-T standard E.123 which recommended prefixing emergency contact names with numerals beginning with 0.